mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 If a switchover or failover fails, automatic failover is disabled to prevent master changes to a possibly malfunctioning cluster.
-Automatic failover can be turned on manually via the REST API or MaxAdmin.
+Automatic failover can be turned on manually via the REST API or with MaxCtrl.
 Example commands are listed below.

 ```
-maxadmin alter monitor MariaDB-Monitor auto_failover=true
 maxctrl alter monitor MariaDB-Monitor auto_failover true
 ```